Hinduism in Russia

 Hinduism has been spread in Russia primarily due to the work of scholars from the religious organization International Society for Krishna Consciousness (ISKCON) and by itinerant Swamis from India and small communities of Indian immigrants.
-While ISKCON appear to have a relatively strong following in Russia, the other organizations in the list have a marginal presence in this country.
+While ISKCON appears to have a relatively strong following in Russia, the other organizations in the list also have a presence in this country.
 There is an active Tantra Sangha operating in Russia.
-According to the 2012 official census, there are 140,000 Hindus in Russia, which accounts for 0.1% population of Russia.
-A majority of Russian Hindus were Vaishnavites.
+According to the 2012 official census, there are 140,010 Hindus in Russia, which accounts for 0.1% of the population of Russia.

 History

 The history of Hinduism in Russia dates back to at least the 16th century.
+When Astrakhan was conquered in 1556, the small Indian community became part of the Moscow state.

+By the early 17th century, Indian merchants, mainly Multanis and Shikarpuris from Sindh and Punjab, had established a permanent settlement in Astrakhan.
+Tsar Michael Fedorovich (r.
+1613–1645) encouraged them to build an Indian dvor (“Indian Court”), a walled compound containing living quarters, warehouses, and a small Hindu temple.
+These merchants, described by travellers such as Adam Olearius, Peter Pallas, and George Forster, practised daily rituals before images of Vishnu and Kali, lit lamps, performed ablutions in the Volga, and celebrated festivals such as Diwali.
+In 1683, the Tsar granted the Astrakhan Hindus official permission to cremate their dead outside the city, making it one of the earliest legal recognitions of Hindu rites in Russia.

-When Astrakhan was conquested in 1556, the small Indian community became part of the Moscow state.
-In the early 18th century, Peter the Great, the first Russian Emperor, met Astrakhan Hindus and on their request asked the Russian Senate to issue a law for protecting the beliefs of Hindus.
-This was the first law in Russia to protect foreign religion.
+In the early eighteenth century, the first Russian emperor, Peter the Great, met the head of the Astrakhan Hindus and, at their request, asked the Russian Senate to issue a law protecting Hindu beliefs.
+This was the first law in Russia that protected a foreign creed.

+By the mid-eighteenth century, observers such as the Prussian naturalist Peter Simon Pallas noted the presence of hundreds of Multani Vaiṣṇava Hindu merchant families at the mouth of the Volga River, where their temple in the Indiiskii dvor remained active.
+From the seventeenth to the early nineteenth centuries, Astrakhan functioned as a northern outpost of Hinduism in Eurasia, maintaining continuous worship under official Russian tolerance before the community’s decline as caravan trade through Bukhara and Iran waned.

 In 1971 A.C.
 Bhaktivedanta Swami Prabhupada, the founder of the International Society for Krishna Consciousness (ISKCON), introduced it to Russia.
 In 1988, ISKCON was first registered as a religion.
 Later, it was re-registered in 1998.
 In the same year, there were 120 Krishna communities in Russia.